 Students use the information learned in medical insurance billing and coding to demonstrate proficiency in coding procedures.
 Students, using simulated patient records and various insurance forms, will analyze patient account statements and records.
 Medical documentation guidelines, ethics and laws as they pertain to patient information will also be addressed.

 This course will teach the basics of MS Excel as it relates to functions commonly used in the medical office.
 Students will learn efficient use of a spreadsheet in order to create records pertinent to the medical office, such as patient and insurance information, operational and capital budgets, tracking quality indicators and productivity by person, and tracking delinquent and incomplete records by type.
 Text required.

 |HT 275||Medical Ethics||5 credits|

-Medical Ethics is a student centered course that is designed to help students understand the relevance of current ethical trends in health care.
+Medical Ethics and Law is a student centered course that is designed to help students understand the relevance of current ethical and legal trends in the health care industry.
 This course prepares students not only for healthcare ethics on a national level, but also an international level that relates to working with today’s diverse population.
-Through this students will gain an understanding of the challenges providers and healthcare workers face when treating patients who may be culturally diverse, have varying religious beliefs, or different in lifestyle choices, and the various psycho-social aspects of each as it relates to healthcare.
-Students will also attain an understanding of the complex business side of health care and how ethics plays a role in these daily transactions.
-Note: this course meets the human relations general education requirements for the medical coding and billing program generalist only.
+Through this course, students will gain an understanding of the challenges providers and healthcare workers face when treating patients who may be culturally diverse, have varying religious beliefs, or lifestyle choices, and the various psycho-social aspects of each as it relates to healthcare.
+Students will also attain an understanding of the complex legal issues medical providers face and how changing state and federal laws directly impact health care business operations.

 Check out the information below to learn how you can get started!